Quick Deploy offers a quick way to get started with the Citrix Virtual Apps and Desktops service.

 - Quick Deploy automatically creates a resource location containing two Cloud Connectors when you create your first catalog.

-- In Full Configuration, creating a resource location and adding Cloud Connectors are separate steps that you must complete before creating a catalog.
+- In Full Configuration or Web Studio, creating a resource location and adding Cloud Connectors are separate steps that you must complete before creating a catalog.

 - Images used to create catalogs.

-- Quick Deploy offers several Citrix-managed images of Windows machines.
+- Quick Deploy offers several Citrix-managed images of Windows and Linux machines.
 You can use these images to create catalogs.
-You can also use these images to create new images and then customize them to suit your unique deployment needs.
-You can also import images from Azure.
+You can also use these images to create images and then customize them to suit your unique deployment needs.
+(This feature is known as the image builder.)
+You can also import images from your own Azure subscription.

-- In Full Configuration, customization of images is done through Azure (or through another supported host you’re using).
+- In Full Configuration or Web Studio, you customize images from the supported host you’re using.
 Citrix-managed images are not available.

 - Catalog displays:

-- Catalogs that are created using Quick Deploy are visible in both the Quick Deploy display and in Full Configuration (Studio).
+- Catalogs that are created using Quick Deploy are visible in the Quick Deploy, Full Configuration, and Web Studio displays.

-- Catalogs that are created in Full Configuration (Studio) are not visible in the Quick Deploy display.
+- Catalogs that are created in Full Configuration or Web Studio are not visible in the Quick Deploy display.

-- Quick Deploy does not use Delivery Groups.
+You do not create delivery groups in Quick Deploy.
 In Quick Deploy, you configure all the deployment items in the catalog: machines, applications, desktops, and users (subscribers).

-A Delivery Group is automatically created for each Quick Deploy catalog (using the same name as the catalog), but that action occurs behind the scenes.
-You, as the administrator, don’t need to do anything to create the Delivery Group.
-The Delivery Group appears only in the Full Configuration (Studio) interface, not in the Quick Deploy display.
+Citrix automatically creates a delivery group for each Quick Deploy catalog, using the same name as the catalog.
+That action occurs behind the scenes.
+You don’t need to do anything to create the delivery group.
+The delivery group appears only in the Full Configuration and Web Studio interface, not in the Quick Deploy interface.

-- In Full Configuration, you create a Delivery Group and indicate which machines it contains.
+In Full Configuration and Web Studio, you create a delivery group and indicate which machines it contains.
 Optionally, you also specify applications, desktops, and users.
-You can also create Application Groups.
+You can also create application groups.

 - Layout and user interface.

-- The Quick Deploy interface has a different layout and style from the Full Configuration.
-There is more on-screen guidance.
+- The Quick Deploy interface has a different layout and style from the Full Configuration and Web Studio interfaces.
+The Quick Deploy interface contains more on-screen guidance.

 The interfaces are not mutually exclusive.
-You can use Quick Deploy to create some catalogs, and then use Full Configuration to create other catalogs.
+You can use Quick Deploy to create some catalogs, and then use Full Configuration or Web Studio to create other catalogs.

-You can use Full Configuration (Studio) to edit a catalog created with Quick Deploy.
-However, if you use Full Configuration to change that catalog or its corresponding Delivery Group, you will no longer be able to edit that catalog in the Quick Deploy interface.
-The catalog will appear in Manage > Quick Deploy, but it cannot be managed or deleted in that interface.
-You must use the Full Deployment (Studio) interface to make any further changes to that catalog.
+You can use Full Configuration or Web Studio to edit a catalog created with Quick Deploy.
+However, if you use Full Configuration or Web Studio to change that catalog or its corresponding delivery group, you can no longer edit that catalog in the Quick Deploy interface.
+The catalog appears in Manage > Quick Deploy, but it cannot be managed or deleted in that interface.
+You must use Full Configuration or Web Studio to make any further changes to that catalog.

-If you are familiar with the Citrix Virtual Apps and Desktops Standard for Azure service (formerly Citrix Managed Desktops), the Quick Deploy interface in the Virtual Apps and Desktops service is essentially identical for equivalent features (such as catalog creation, image building and importing).
-The Quick Deploy interface is easy to use, especially if you’re not familiar with Studio.
+If you’re familiar with the Citrix Virtual Apps and Desktops Standard for Azure service, the Quick Deploy interface in the Virtual Apps and Desktops service is the same for equivalent features (such as catalog creation, and image building and importing).
+The Quick Deploy interface is easy to use, especially if you’re not familiar with the Full Configuration or Web Studio interfaces.

 Replacement of earlier Azure Quick Deploy interface